 Preservation, Restoration, Education and Recreation

-MEMO TO: S. Michael Rummel, Chair

-Finance Committee

-FROM: Mary E. Kann

-Director of Administration

-RECOMMENDATION: Approve amendments to the Procedure section of Personnel Policy 8.7 Harassment.
+DATE: March 8, 2018 мемо то: S. Michael Rummel, Chair Finance Committee FROM: Mary E. Kann Director of Administration RECOMMENDATION: Approve amendments to the Procedure section of Personnel Policy 8.7-Harassment.
 STRATEGIC DIRECTIONS SUPPORTED: Organizational Sustainability.

-FINANCIAL DATA: There is no immediate financial impact.

-BACKGROUND: Changes in Illinois Law require local government employers to adopt an ordinance or resolution establishing a policy to prohibit sexual harassment by January 15, 2018.
-The District has had such a policy in place since 1983.
-However, the new legislation requires some reporting and protection information that is not in our policy.
-This amendment will meet the State's requirements.
-Also, in reviewing the existing policy we found that "religion" had been omitted from our list of protected classes.
-This amendment will rectify this omission as well.
+FINANCIAL DATA: There is no financial impact.
+BACKGROUND: The District receives a Public Contract Number from the Illinois Department of Human Rights (IDHR) in order to qualify for and receive state grant money.
+Based on a recent Public Contract Number audit, the IDHR stated the District's Harassment procedure was missing information they require regarding the complaint process available through the IDHR, as well as contact information for the Illinois Human Rights Commission.
+These amendments will meet the IDHR's requirements.
+The Finance Committee has authority to approve amendments to individual procedures, under the District's Personnel Policies.
 REVIEW BY OTHERS: Executive Director, Chief Operations Officer, Director of Finance, Manager of Human Resources and Risk, Corporate Counsel.

-APPROVED:

-Date: Roll Call Vote: Ayes: Nays:

-Voice Vote Majority Aves: Navs:
+MOTION: to approve the attached amendments to the Procedure section of Personnel Policy 8.7- Harassment APPROVED: Date: Roll Call Vote: Ayes: Nays: Voice Vote Majority Ayes; Nays: